testpatchesorg/qubership-workflow-hub/README.md

 Labels on PRs used to generate release notes for GitHub releases.
 You can edit labels configuration and [release notes generation template](#step-3-add-configuration-file-for-github-release) to extend or improve the default ones.

 ---

-To add commit messages in pull request description into your repository copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/pr-collect-commit-messages.yaml) into `.github/workflows` directory of your repository.

 ### Conventional Commits PR Check